rahulv07/Decypher/README.md

-# NoobLate :clapper:
+# Decypher :clapper:

 ## Description:
-NoobLate is a subtitle file generator for videos.
+Decypher is a subtitle file generator for videos.
 It is made using **Python** and **VOSK**, an open source speech recognition engine.

 ## How to use:
 1. Clone this repository or download the zip folder and extract the files into your system.